vincbeaulieu/GameCube-BLE-adaptor/README.md

 This project will be towards the development of a Bluetooth receiver for the NGC port of the GameCube and Wii consoles.
 Allowing bluetooth controller such as the "PowerA Bluetooth Controller for the Nintendo Switch - GameCube Style" to be compatible with these old consoles [5].

 # Discussion
 From the documentation, the Data pin of the NGC controller is active high 3.3V, but does not have an internal pull-up resistor [2].
-Therefore, we can use a 1K resistor that bridge between the 3.3V rail and the Data pin.
+Therefore, we can use a 2.2K resistor that bridge between the 3.3V rail and the Data pin [6].
 This in turn will be connected to the Arduino, which will sink the signal whenever a 'low' bit is required to be sent.
-The communication is initiated by the console to the controller with a 24-bit string, to which the controller reply with a 64-bit string containing button state and joystick data, at a rate of 3.95us per bit [2].
+The communication is initiated by the console to the controller with a 24-bit string, to which the controller reply with a 64-bit string containing button state and joystick data, at a rate of 3.95us per bit, thus a minimal sampling frequency of 0.507 MHz to avoid aliasing [2].
+Therefore, A standard arduino will be enought (16 MHz).

 "A 'Low' bit is signalled by a 3us 'Low' followed by 1us 'High'"
 "A 'High' bit is signalled by 1us 'Low' followed by 3us 'High'"